snorreralund/sds/_includes/home.md

 2 hours of exercises a day is not a large amount of time for learning how to code.
 We will use some of this time like development meetings: going over assignments, having detailed code reviews of various forms, and discussing blocking issues and potential solutions.

 As increasing emphasis in academics is being placed on the skills needed to effectively gather, handle, and analyze data as well as present results to a range of audiences, this course will provide you with important tools for future academic study.
 Furthermore, the skills taught in this course are also widely used in business.
-R programming skills in particular are [highly valued](http://blog.revolutionanalytics.com/2014/02/r-salary-surveys.html) in fields such as finance and information technology.
+Python programming skills in particular are [highly valued](http://www.payscale.com/research/US/Skill=Python/Salary) in fields such as data science, finance and information technology.
 As this course is focused on general skills for working with social science data such as gathering and visualization, it is equally relevant for students seeking careers outside academia where skills such as the ability to effectively communicate the results of an analysis are in high demand.

 This course assumes no knowledge of any particular software or computer program, but while we will try to demystify the technological side of things so students feel comfortable getting started and thinking like a data scientist, this *will be a technical course*, and students should expect to spend a significant amount of time learning these tools.

-Because the course builds on a wide range of techniques, we do not have any hard requirements, but students are expected to have an interest in some subset of: statistics, econometrics, linear algebra, and a scripting language (we will use R in this course).
+Because the course builds on a wide range of techniques, we do not have any hard requirements, but students are expected to have an interest in some subset of: statistics, econometrics, linear algebra, and a scripting language (we will use Python in this course).

 Course work will include writing
-  <a href="http://en.wikipedia.org/wiki/R_(programming_language)">R code</a>.
+  <a href="http://en.wikipedia.org/wiki/Python_(programming_language)">Python code</a>.

 Code will be distributed and collected via
   <a href="http://en.wikipedia.org/wiki/Git_(software)">Git</a>, hosted on